Team-Tengu-JS-Apps/music-sharing-app/README.md

 * Signed in users can:
   * Add a YouTube link to a song video:
-    * Song items have title, description and link
+    * Song items have title, description and valid link
   * Comment under an item
   * Give stars to an item

-Song items can be sorted by date and username.
 Users can add a song.
 Only five stars to give per day.
-Only older songs with low views can be added (data queried from YT's data API).
+Only older songs with low views and rating can be added (data queried from YT's data API).
-The lower the views and upload year, the higher the starting stars/underdog modifier.
-Comments are anonymous, one random comment is displayed under the "watch video" box (slider).
-See also the initial design.png.
+The lower the views/likes, the higher the starting stars/underdog modifier.
+Comments are anonymous, one random comment is displayed under the "watch video" box (carousel).

 ## Routes
  #### Node Server